pepmartinez/keuss/README.md

 It is provided only for historical and educational purposes

 ## Examples
-A set of funcioning examples can be found inside the *examples* directory.
+A set of funcioning examples can be found inside the *examples* directory:
+* [webhooks](examples/webhooks/README.md): A small but functionally complete webhook dispatcher sporting retries, reserve-commit, persistence and deadletter
+* [snippets](examples/snippets): A set of assorted code snippets for various tasks